-Such is the emphasis on music that boys regularly reach Grade 5 and upwards before leaving the school and, as recently as Summer 2016, one pupil left the school having achieved Grade 6 merit on both the flute and the piano.
+Such is the emphasis on music that boys regularly reach Grade 5 and upwards before leaving the school.
+One pupil left the school having achieved Grade 6 merit on both the flute and the piano.
 Due to the high standard of music in the school Music Scholarships are often awarded at 11+.

 Drama is looked upon as being an essential component of life of Buckingham Preparatory School.
 We believe that drama enriches the lives of people, and so we wish to involve as many children as possible in drama activities.
 Children have the opportunity to perform and improvise stories based on a theme during school assemblies under the guidance of their class teachers.
 All children have the opportunity to perform in plays relating to their year groups and/or key stage to celebrate Christmas, cultural or religious events or to perform plays relating to their topic work.

 The School produces 3 drama productions every year: